Łukasz Zejdler

-Łukasz Zejdler (born 22 March 1992) is a Polish professional footballer who plays as a midfielder for Polonia Bytom.
+Łukasz Zejdler (born 22 March 1992) is a Polish professional football manager and former player who played as a midfielder.
+He is currently in charge of regional league club Unia Racibórz.

-Career

-Club
+Club career

 He is trainee of Unia Racibórz.
 He made his debut in Gambrinus liga for FC Baník Ostrava on 14 March 2011.
-On 2 August 2012, he moved to the Polish I liga side KS Cracovia on a loan deal.
+On 2 August 2012, he moved to the Polish I liga side Cracovia on a loan deal.

 On 18 August 2020, he joined GKS Jastrzębie.

-International
+International career

 He was a part of Poland national under-19 football team.